 To prove to yourself that you are now going to follow Joshua, you must no longer value the material things you once lived for and you must stop working FOR money/wealth/material security for yourself or for those who already have more than they need.

-As a disciple, the material things you do have and work for should be shared with other disciples and not selfishly controlled.
+As a disciple, the material things you do have and work for should be shared with other disciples and not selfishly spent/used.

 Where is your focus - to make sure you have 'forsaken all the right way' (according to some man's opinion) so you can get into heaven, or is it to love other people?
 The former is wrong, the latter is right.

-Anytime the new command of loving other disciples is not the highest principle being obeyed by Joshua's followers - including what someone says "forsaking all" means - that person or persons are in error.
+Anytime the new command of loving other disciples is not the highest principle being obeyed by Joshua's followers - including what someone says "forsaking all" means or trying to forsake all - that person or persons are in error.

 The 'forsake all gospel' people can rightly see how the vast majority of people today are choosing to live for money and material things.
 Unfortunately, they have responded to that observation in the wrong manner.
 The solution is not to live with as few material possessions as is possible and never work for food, clothing and shelter.
-Rather, the solution is to stop working FOR money and material things; share what you do have with other disciples; seek to maximize the Greater work of proclaiming the real gospel and making Families, and minimize the lesser work of providing food, clothing and shelter for ourselves and others.
+Rather, the solution is to stop working FOR money and material things; share what you do have with other disciples; seek to maximize the Greater work of proclaiming the real gospel and making Families, and minimize the lesser work of providing food, clothing and shelter for ourselves and others and don't work for the world while doing so but rather work with other disciples.

 The four sayings above address the same issue...how to handle money/wealth.
 I encourage the reader to read the Luke 14 comment in context.
 For more on the subject, see Joshua and Money.